sustainers/sustainers.github.io/code-of-conduct.md

 sustained disruption of talks or other events inappropriate physical contact unwelcome sexual attention
-No weapons of any kind, drugs, or alcohol are allowed at $ustain un-conference venues.
+No weapons of any kind, drugs, or alcohol are allowed at $ustain unconference venues.

 Participants asked to stop any harassing behavior are expected to comply immediately.